Rohsun/my-firstpipeline/README.md

 # my-firstpipeline
-This is my first python app pipeline using jenkins
+This is my first python app pipeline using jenkins....